strmprivacy/docs/docs/quickstart/ccd/aws-marketplace.md

 This section describes how to get up and running with a Customer Cloud Deployment through the AWS Marketplace.

 :::note
-We currently do not yet support unified billing through your AWS invoice.
+We currently do not support unified billing through your AWS invoice.
 This is on our roadmap for our AWS Marketplace offering.
 :::